 Most low to mid-tier processors and graphics cards don’t have high wattage consumption, therefore you could select a 550W power supply and have no issues at all.
 However, when you select a high-tier processor and graphics card, you will have to consider higher wattage power supplies such as 650W or higher to ensure there is headroom for more power-hungry components.
 Once you add a second graphics card and run them both in NVLink/Crossfire (depending on your graphics card model), then you’re looking at 1000W or higher as your system will have a high power consumption while under full load.
 We recommend choosing an 80+ Gold or higher rating for high-tier gaming PCs.

 Each Allied case is designed to deliver unique aesthetics and premium performance, across three sizes:

 M.O.A.B.: Super-tower in size, fitted with ATX or E-ATX motherboards, dependent on specification selected.
-Cavernous interior compatible with single or dual graphics cards and Allied DeepFreeze custom liquid CPU+GPU liquid cooling loops.
+Cavernous interior compatible with a single graphics card and Allied DeepFreeze custom liquid CPU+GPU liquid cooling loops.